TEALSK12/introduction-to-computer-science/lesson_62.md

 #### Curricular Competencies - understanding context, defining, ideating

-When coming up with a great product idea, it is important to conduct user-centred research to understand the needs of the client/customer/end-user.
+When coming up with a great product idea, it is important to conduct user-centered research to understand the needs of the client/customer/end-user.
 This research helps us understand design opportunities and barriers.
 This research could be done as a survey or interview, given to random people, to people in your friends or family circle, or to a specific population of people (like customers of a supermarket, or members of a soccer club, for example).

 ---